JoshSinyor/review-2022-02-23/README.md

 This program must:

-1. [ ] Parse the input of a  of the colours green, amber or red.
+1. [x] Parse the input of string of the colour green, amber or red.
-2. [ ] Parse the input of a CSV string of at least two of green, amber and red.
+2. [x] Parse the input of a CSV string of at least two of green, amber and red.
 3. [ ] Parse the input of a CSV string of colours which are not green, amber or red.
 4. [ ] Raise error `Please input a string of comma-separated values.` upon the input of anything other than a `String` object.